DPapararo/FlashMandelNG/README.md

 email or common postcard is ok too! :-) It's possible to include it in magazines and CDs, if so please let me to have a free copy of paper/media support ;-)

-Version 4.9 changes:
+Version 5.1 changes:
-Added 16 bit 'HiColor' screenmodes, mainly for QEMU and 'low end' systems users.
+Now commandline parameters follows amiga's way rules,  for now it's present only 'BENCHMARKMODE' option to start FlashMandelNG with an FPU or Altivec speed test.
+Fixed periodicity check and speededup up core Altivec routines to use 100% power
 ***

 "Bottomless wonders spring from simple rules, which are repeated without end." cit.
 Benoit Mandelbrot

  Enjoy,

 Amiga Rulez!